goodeggs/teacup/README.md

 ### Browser

-To use for client-side rendering, all you need is [teacup.js](https://raw.github.com/goodeggs/teacup/master/lib/teacup.js) from this project.
-Since Teacup is all about CoffeeScript, it only makes sense to use if you are writing your views in CoffeeScript.
-Use it with an asset pipeline like in Rails or connect-assets (see above) or compile your templates as part of your build process.
+To use for client-side rendering, all you need is [teacup.js](https://raw.github.com/goodeggs/teacup/master/lib/teacup.js).
+You can toss it in a script tag, `require()` and browserify it, load it with an AMD loader, send it down an asset pipeline like Rails or connect-assets, or use some sweet custom build process.

-In the browser, Teacup exports window.teacup.
-In the examples below, simply replace `require 'teacup'` with `teacup`.
+Teacup claims window.teacup if you arent using AMD or CommonJS.

 ```coffee
 {renderable, ul, li} = teacup